Jelly-RDF/pyjelly/docs/getting-started.md

 RDFLib will reconstruct the graph from the serialized Jelly stream.

+### Streaming graph parser

+To process a Jelly stream frame-by-frame, loading each as a separate RDFLib graph:

+{{ code_example('rdflib/04_parse_grouped.py') }}

+Because `parse_jelly_grouped` returns a generator, each iteration receives **one** graph, keeping memory usage bounded to the current frame.
+Thus, large datasets and live streams can be processed efficiently.

 ### File extension support

 You can generally omit the `format="jelly"` parameter if the file ends in `.jelly` – RDFLib will auto-detect the format: